 A remote backroad from Ridgway to Telluride, Last Dollar Road is the perfect choice for the adventure seeker.
-It peaks at 10,600 feet, on its bumpy, narrow, dirt route through the majestic San Juan Mountains.
+It peaks at 10,600 feet on a bumpy, narrow, dirt route through the majestic San Juan Mountains.

-The drive takes between two and three hours, and can be impassable when wet (so avoid if rain is forecasted).
+The drive takes between two and three hours and can be impassable when wet (so avoid it if rain is forecasted).
 A 2WD drive vehicle with high clearance would be okay if it’s dry.
 It’s also open to unlicensed vehicles, so bring an ATV or dirt bike if you got one.